Mikayel Nalbandian: Moscow

 Nalbandian thereafter abandoned his plans to become a priest, and moved to Moscow in late July 1853.
 In October 1853 he began teaching the Armenian language at the Lazarev Institute of Oriental Languages in Moscow, after receiving a certificate from the Saint Petersburg Imperial University.
 There, he became acquainted with Stepanos Nazarian.
-Nalbandian was briefly arrested in Moscow in January 1854 for alleged "illegal activities", prompted by the Catholicos Nerses.
+At Catholicos Nerses's prompting, Nalbandian was briefly arrested in Moscow in January 1854 for alleged "illegal activities".
 He was fired from the Lazarev Institute in September 1854.
 After twice failing to enter as a regular student, Nalbandian attended the Imperial Moscow University from 1854 to 1858 as an auditing student of medicine.

-In 1858 he collaborated with Stepanos Nazarian to establish the monthly journal Hyusisapayl («Հիւսիսափայլ», Northern Lights or Aurora Borealis), which was published in Moscow until 1864.
+In 1858 he collaborated with Stepanos Nazarian to establish the monthly journal Hyusisapayl (Հիւսիսափայլ, Northern Lights or Aurora Borealis), which was published in Moscow until 1864.
 It has been characterized as a radical, secular, and anti-clerical journal, which was the earliest public voice of liberalism among Armenians.
 The name was influenced by the journal Poliarnaia zvezda ("Northern Star"), published by Russian radicals Herzen and Ogarev in London.
 He left the editorial board of the monthly in the fall of 1859; however, his works continued to be published there.
 Until his departure, Nalbandian authored and translated most of the articles for Hyusisapayl.

 From March to July 1859 he traveled throughout Europe, visiting Warsaw, Paris, London, and several German cities, where he met activists (e.g., Stepan Voskan, editor of Paris-based Arevmutk) and acquired knowledge about the socio-economic and political conditions of the time.
-In June 1860 he defended his dissertation at the Faculty of Oriental (Eastern) Studies at the Saint Petersburg Imperial University.
+In June 1860 he defended his dissertation at the Faculty of Oriental Studies at the Saint Petersburg Imperial University.
 His dissertation was titled "On the Study of the Armenian Language in Europe and Scientific Significance of Armenian Literature".
 To become a candidate, he had earlier passed exams in history, theology and the following languages: Russian, Armenian, Georgian, and Turkish.